Watch the following screencast video tutorial on the Estimation Calculator.

 The Estimation Calculator provides a visual indicator of the reasonableness of an estimate within a certain percentage above or below the exact answer.
-Pamela used this tool to encourage students to implement different estimation strategies for addition and multiplication problems involving whole numbers.
+Paula used this tool to encourage students to implement different estimation strategies for addition and multiplication problems involving whole numbers.
 The Estimation Calculator provides feedback on the reasonableness of estimates to mathematical problems and is free online at http://teacherlink.org/estimate/.

 Users enter an addition, subtraction, multiplication, or division problem as well as an estimated solution, and the Estimation Calculator displays a visual indicator that shows how close the estimate is to the correct answer.
 If the estimate is within +/- 15% of the answer, then the Estimation Calculator will display the correct solution.
 Users are prompted to try again if the estimate is outside of the range.

 Visual feedback is an important component within the Estimation Calculator (see image below).
 A red box provides the parameters for the range of acceptable estimates, and an orange bar indicates how close the estimated solution is to the correct answer.
 These indicators prompt students to use alternative estimation strategies in an attempt to find a better approximation.